devilschile2/Hardware-Target-Game-Database-DiskImages/manuals/Readme.md

 # Manuals
-The Hash codes for the manuals are stored in this folder
+The Smdb files for the manuals are stored in this folder.